suanno/stage2/applications/phd lyon/backup slides.md

-Quench
-How concretely we do simulations
-Analytical approach motion by curvature slow and fast
+- Analytical approach motion by curvature slow and fast

+- MBE

+- Chan Hilliard an Chan Hallen

+- MBC implies coarsening so unique lenghtscale